Dedicated Beis Din Representation reviewing text with a client

 59Law.com bridges this gap by offering a rare combination: a law firm that not only understands Din Torah proceedings and rabbinic precedent, but also advocates for your interests under New York State law.
 Whether you are entering Beis Din for a disputed investment, an unpaid loan, or an estate disagreement, we guide you through both the Halachic process and the legal implications that follow.
 We represent clients in a wide range of Beis Din matters, including the following:

-• Partnership Disputes: When business ventures sour, questions of ownership, profit-sharing, and dissolution often follow.
-We rely on Choshen Mishpat 176–177 to determine obligations, while ensuring compliance with New York business law.
+When business ventures sour, questions of ownership, profit-sharing, and dissolution follow.
+We rely on Choshen Mishpat 176–177 to determine obligations while ensuring compliance with New York business law.

-• Contractual Conflicts: Disputes over terms, performance, and breach are analyzed both through the lens of mekach ta’os (mistaken transactions) and the legal principles of contract enforcement in civil court.
+Disputes over terms, performance, and breach are analyzed through the lens of mekach ta’os (mistaken transactions) and civil contract-enforcement principles.

-• Unpaid Debts and Loans: Whether it’s a promissory note governed by halva’ah or a commercial debt, we help determine enforceability under Halacha (Choshen Mishpat 97–108) and ensure judgments are actionable in secular court.
+Whether a promissory note governed by halva’ah or a commercial debt, we determine enforceability under Halacha (Choshen Mishpat 97–108) and ensure judgments are actionable in secular court.

-• Employment Disputes: We navigate the balance between halachic responsibilities of a po’el (worker) and employer, and employment laws regarding termination, unpaid wages, and discrimination.
+We balance halachic responsibilities of a po’el (worker) and employer with civil employment laws on termination, unpaid wages, and discrimination.

-• Financial Torts: Allegations of fraud, misappropriation, or breach of fiduciary duty require careful navigation between dinei nezikin and civil tort law.
-We assess liability under Halachic standards, such as geneivah, ona’ah, and garmi, while building a case that satisfies the evidentiary and procedural requirements of New York tort litigation.
+Allegations of fraud, misappropriation, or breach of fiduciary duty require navigation between dinei nezikin and civil tort law.
+We assess liability under Halachic standards (geneivah, ona’ah, garmi) while meeting New York evidentiary and procedural requirements.

-What to Expect in a Beis Din Proceeding
+How a Beis Din (Din Torah) Proceeding Works

 A Din Torah is not simply an informal negotiation or mediation; it is a structured legal proceeding under Jewish law.
 While there is flexibility in zabla (selecting dayanim) and binding arbitration clauses, the process itself involves: